CodeAyanda/Hangman/README.md

 # Hangman
 The hardest hangman game.
 Three Words Right in a row is unheard of...
 All images were created using windows Paint.
+Explores ways of traversing strings.

 Play Game : Download 'Run' folder.
 Open Hangman.exe